 Instructions: Once you purchase the course online, it will be immediately active in your account.
 If you have any issues, please contact Cara 631-804-2845 or CaraRoss220@Gmail.com

 course should be used by a PC, not a MAC

 NOT to use a mobile device.

 to the amount of information being downloaded, a computer manufactured in 2014

 or beyond is strongly recommended

 Syllabus & CV Citations

-Course Goal: The goal of this course is to
+Course Objective: The objective of this course is to

 understand the neurological components the connective tissue subcomponents of